 There are four main types of syndicated loan facilities: revolving credit lines that allow borrowers to draw down, repay, and re-borrow; traditional term loans; letters of credit (LOCs) which are guarantees provided by the bank group to pay off debt or obligations if the borrower cannot; and equipment/acquisition lines that can be used for a given period to purchase specified assets or equipment or to make acquisitions.

-For companies considering an initial syndicated facility, the decision to move beyond a single lender may be advisable even before reaching the maximum lending limit of your company’s current lender, especially if your business anticipates further growth down the road.
-As your financial partner, SunTrust can leverage its expertise as a lead arranger to spend extensive up-front time in developing a deep understanding of your growth strategy, liquidity profile and cash flow needs to provide appropriate guidance on establishing a syndicated credit facility.
-Even in instances where a single-lender solution is feasible, a syndicated loan may be advisable to help ensure that your business has future access to capital.
+For companies considering an initial syndicated facility, the decision to move beyond a single lender may be advisable even before reaching the maximum lending limit of that company’s current lender, especially if the business anticipates further growth down the road.
+As a company's financial partner, SunTrust can leverage its expertise as a lead arranger to spend extensive up-front time in developing a deep understanding of a client's growth strategy, liquidity profile and cash flow needs to provide appropriate guidance on establishing a syndicated credit facility.
+Even in instances where a single-lender solution is feasible, a syndicated loan may be advisable to help ensure that a client's business has future access to capital.

-Suppose that your immediate needs only necessitate a $10MM credit facility for working capital, but there’s also a $40MM potential acquisition on the horizon.
-This is where a savvy lender like SunTrust will look beyond short-term capital requirements to also factor in your long-term growth goals.
-By syndicating a $50MM credit facility now, when and if the acquisition opportunity presents itself, your company would be fully prepared to act.
+Suppose that a company's immediate needs only necessitate a $10MM credit facility for working capital, but there’s also a $40MM potential acquisition on the horizon.
+This is where a savvy lender like SunTrust will look beyond short-term capital requirements to also factor in long-term growth goals.
+By syndicating a $50MM credit facility now, when and if the acquisition opportunity presents itself, the company in this example would be fully prepared to act.

 Access to growth capital